SELab-2/OSOC-6/backend/README.md

 `QuestionKey` enum.
 To test whether your changes work on your local machine, you have two options:

 * Use the provided tests in `WebhookEndpointTests`.
 You can easily add more testfiles in the `resources/tesdata` directory and then load them in the mentioned test file.
-These test files can be acquired by connecting a webhook (does not have to be a valid one), filling in and submitting the form, and going to the events log of the webhook in tally.
-You can now copy the request body and place it in your .json test file.
+To acquire the testdata, first add a wbehook to the tally form (does not have to be a valid one).
+Next, fill in and submit the form.
+Now you can go to the events log of the webhook in tally.
+Here the request body can be copied and placed in your .json test file.
 * Use https://my.webhookrelay.com.
 This service allows you to take incoming requests and send them to your localhost server.
 You will need to install a command line tool to get this working.
 Their website provides a tutorial on the complete setup.
 The only downside is that you are limited to 150 requests per month.